 Flank Steak

-Flank steaks are very lean cuts of beef that are often sold at lower prices because they are less desirable.
+A long and thin cut of steak, flank steaks are very lean.
+Compared to other steaks, they are often sold at lower prices because they are less desirable.
 These steaks are usually sliced across the grain and then seasoned before cooking.

 If you buy them pre-sliced, ask your butcher to leave the fat cap on the steak.
-You will get a higher quality product if you do this.
+This will give you a more intense beef flavor that will go nicely in your stir fry.

-Marinating flank steak is an easy way to add flavor to the cut.
-Try using soy sauce, sesame oil, garlic, ginger, chili peppers, or other seasonings.
+One of the best things about flank steak is how easy it is to marinate.
+Taking to marinade well, I like to use soy sauce, sesame oil, garlic, ginger, and chili peppers.
 Use about 1 tablespoon per pound of steak.

 Skirt Steak